About Camp Good Days & Special Times

 With a small group of paid employees, Camp Good Days is a volunteer-based organization, governed by a volunteer Board of Directors and relying on the dedication and service of thousands of volunteers to assist in the providing of programs and services.

-While nothing at Camp Good Days will find a cure for cancer or other life threatening challenges, everything is done in an effort to create some good days and special times for the children and families served.
+While nothing at Camp Good Days will find a cure for cancer or sickle cell anemia, everything is done in an effort to create some good days and special times for the children and families served.
 Camp Good Days is a celebration of life, with those who have learned to appreciate it the most... a place where courage knows no boundaries.